 But before we tell you more about this Spanish garlic shrimp recipe, we have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve enjoyed our recipes or other content on the site, please consider supporting Grantourismo.
 You could buy us a coffee and we’ll use that donation to buy cooking ingredients for recipe testing or you could contribute to our epic original Cambodian cuisine history and cookbook on Patreon.

-Another option is to use our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
+Another option is to use our links to book accommodation, rent a car or buy travel insurance, or book a tour on Get Your Guide.
 We may earn a small commission from any booking or purchases you make on sites such as Amazon, such as from these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, or gifts for Asian food lovers, picnic lovers and travellers who love photography.

 You could also shop our Grantourismo store on Society6 for gifts for foodies, including fun reusable cloth face masks designed with Terence’s images.
 Now let’s tell you about this Spanish garlic shrimp recipe for gambas al ajillo.